giellalt/lang-mrj/mrj.md

 * * *
 <small>This (part of) documentation was generated from [../src/fst/stems/propernouns_newwords.lexc](http://github.com/giellalt/lang-mrj/blob/main/../src/fst/stems/propernouns_newwords.lexc)</small>This is where new words are added as lexc entries before they are
-added to the xml source files. йолтишкӓ+N:йолтишкӓ A_OLMA "(eng) /(fin) /(rus) " ;

-ADD NOUNS BELOW

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns_newwords.lexc](http://github.com/giellalt/lang-mrj/blob/main/../src/fst/stems/nouns_newwords.lexc)</small>Prefixes
-Prefixes in the Western Mari language are bound to beginning of other words.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-mrj/blob/main/../src/fst/stems/prefixes.lexc)</small>

-PROPER GIVEN NAMES

-PROPER PATRONYMS

-PROPER PLACE NAMES
-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/exceptions.lexc](http://github.com/giellalt/lang-mrj/blob/main/../src/fst/stems/exceptions.lexc)</small>This is where new words are added as lexc entries before they are
 added to the xml source files. йолтишкӓ:йолтишкӓ A_OLMA "(eng) /(fin) /(rus) " ;